Maintaining To Perfection

-Off-Road machines are subjected to some of the worst conditions possible as far as the care of mechanical components go and although your TM Racing machine is designed to withstand these vigours you can help prolong the life of your machines components by cleaning your TM Racing machine thoroughly using TM UK’s guide to pre-wash, wash and post-wash care which can be found on this section of the site.
+Off-Road machines are subjected to some of the worst conditions possible in terms of the ‘working conditions’ the mechanical and electrical components are subjected to.
+Although your TM Moto machine is designed to withstand these vigours you can help prolong the life of your machines components by cleaning your TM Moto machine thoroughly using TM UK’s guide to pre-wash, wash and post-wash care which can be found on this section of the site.

-Proper cleaning and preparation ensures your TM Racing machine stay looking its best, performs at it’s best and keeps your maintenance costs lower by increasing component life.
-A clean machine is also much easier to work on and any problems that may be rearing can be identified and rectified much sooner if you can see them occurring.
+Proper cleaning, inspection and preparation ensures your TM Moto machine will stay looking it’s best and performing at it’s best, it can also keep your maintenance costs lower by increasing component life.
+A clean machine is also much easier to work on and any problems can be identified and rectified much sooner if you can see them occurring.
 Correctly taking care of your TM Moto machine will ensure best longevity and lower running costs – ‘prevention is better than cure’.
 Please visit the TM UK User Advice section on cleaning your TM Moto machine for more information.

-CHECK visually over of your freshly cleaned TM Racing machine, this will give you chance to easily identify any damaged components or possible issues that may lead to problems ahead, any damage components or issues should be rectified immediately.
-For any parts you may require for your TM Racing machine please contact your TM dealer, it may be useful for you to know any part codes or descriptions to help with your order, please click on the following link to see the technical section which contains parts manuals, user manuals and set-up advice on all models manufactured in the last 10 years.
+- CHECK visually over of your freshly cleaned TM Moto machine, this will give you chance to easily identify any damaged components or possible issues that may lead to problems ahead, any damage components or issues should be rectified immediately.
+For any parts you may require for your TM Moto machine please contact your TM Moto dealer, it may be useful for you to know any part codes or descriptions to help with your order, please refer to see the ‘Manuals’ section which contains parts manuals, user manuals and set-up advice on all models manufactured over many years.

 NOTE: Any air filter with visible damage to the main foam element or it’s seating ring should be discarded immediately, if particles can pass through the filter element and enter the engine this will increase engine component wear and could lead to engine failure.